Leyonce/UDECS/README.md

 It does not do all as I want but at least it guess you started.
 It installs java,postgres, mysql, ionic and setups environment for IDempiere

+Default password of postgres is hardcoded
+Mysql root password is same as the password you enter.
 ./main.sh